 As a class these devices are one of the most reliable devices we’ve seen in the marine market.
-In fact I can’t recall a single Blue Sea ACR that we’ve seen actually fail.
+In fact I can’t recall a single Blue Sea Systems ACR, that we’ve seen, actually fail.
 This particular VSR, a Yandina, carries an unconditional lifetime guarantee.
 You can’t guarantee a product like this for life if they are not reliable.
 We actually see more manually operated battery switches go bad than we do Combiner/VSR/ACR’s.
-Some ACR’s, such as the Blue Sea 7622 ML-ACR can be used as a manually operated parallel battery switch and a fully automatic ACR.
+Some ACR’s, such as the Blue Sea Systems 7622 ML-ACR can be used as a manually operated parallel battery switch and a fully automatic ACR.

 Inside a VSR/Combiner:

 Contacts: We can see the natural state of the VSR and that is with the contacts normally open or what is referred to as “NO”.
 A relay with a natural resting state of closed would be called an “NC” relay.
 If a NO relay loses power it isolates or un-parallels the batteries.
 When the contacts are closed the batteries are in parallel.

 Batt 1 & Batt 2: These heavy duty plated copper buses are directly connected to the Battery 1 and Battery 2 Terminals outside the unit.

 Voltage Control Logic Board: This is the smarts of the combiner/VSR.
 This logic board simply measures the voltage at both Batt 1 and Batt 2 terminals and then tells the coil when to energize or de-energize to close or open the relay.
 Good quality combiners/VSR/ACR’s also have combine/un-combine delay logic and over or under voltage lockouts built in.